 The following is a summary of the material attributes and characteristics of the Company's authorized share capital.
-This summary is qualified by reference to, and is subject to, the terms and provisions of our articles ("Articles"), which are available under the Company's profile on SEDAR at www.sedar.com.
+This summary is qualified by reference to, and is subject to, the terms and provisions of our articles ("Articles"), which are available under the Company's profile on SEDAR+ at www.sedarplus.ca.